nanddeepn/nanddeepn.github.io/_posts/2019-04-01-spfx-transition-to-pnp-sp-from-sp-pnp-js.md

     import { sp, Web } from '@pnp/sp';
     ```

 3. Update the code to make use of new @pnp/sp imports.
-The “pnp” references are replaced with “sp”.
+The "pnp" references are replaced with "sp".
 4. Update onInit() method.

     ```typescript